maihd/lite/README.md

 This fork is attempt to speed up the application, and adding features for personal use.
 And importantly, this fork use LuaJIT, some plugins must be port (table.unpack -> unpack), and not disable FFI, use at your risk.
 The *simple* will be keep in the interfaces, *implementation* will be seperated into two categories: *simple* and *optimized*.
+This editor don't and won't support C++ editting.
+For C++, I will use full IDE for the jobs.

 ## Changes
 - Use LuaJIT instead of Lua 5.2